wp-plugins/wp-admin-microblog/readme.txt

 No, sorry.
 Inline tagging is comming soon.

 == Changelog ==
+= 0.6.4 =
+* New: Cut urls with more than 50 chars
-= 0.6.3 =
+* Bugfix: Fixed a possible division across zero in the tag cloud = 0.6.3 =
 * New: Option for changing number of tags
 * New: Option for changing number of messages per page